-- Cash provided by financing activities decreased by approximately $1.8 million for the nine months ended September 30, 2021 compared to the nine months ended September 30, 2020, primarily due to the decrease in the net proceeds from issuance of common stock in 2021, which was $3.4 million for the nine months ended September 30, 2021 as compared to $5.2 million net proceeds for the nine months ended September 30, 2020.
+- Cash provided by financing activities increased by $7.2 million for the nine months ended September 30, 2022, compared to the nine months ended September 30, 2021, primarily due to the increase in the net proceeds from the issuance of common stock in 2022, which totaled $10.6 million for the nine months ended September 30, 2022, as compared to $3.4 million net proceeds for the nine months ended September 30, 2021.

 Balance Sheet Summary

-- Lightbridge’s total corporate research and development expenses increased by approximately $0.2 million for the three months ended September 30, 2021, as compared to the three months ended September 30, 2020, due to an increase of approximately $0.2 million in outside research and development work with the DOE's National Laboratories related to the GAIN vouchers.
-All other R&D expenses for the three months ended September 30, 2021 and the three months ended September 30, 2020 were consistent period over period.
+- Lightbridge’s total corporate research and development expenses decreased by $0.2 million for the three months ended September 30, 2022, as compared to the three months ended September 30, 2021.
+This decrease was primarily due to a decrease in consulting expenses and outside R&D expenses.

-- There was a decrease in other income due to a decrease in interest income generated from the interest earned from the purchase of treasury bills and from our bank savings account for the three months ended September 30, 2021, as compared to the three months ended September 30, 2020.
+- There was an increase in other income of $0.1 million due to the interest income generated from the purchase of treasury bills and from our bank savings account for the three months ended September 30, 2022, as compared to the three months ended September 30, 2021.